loicgreffier/docsource/README.md

 ## Download

 You can download Docsource from the [GitHub releases page](https://github.com/loicgreffier/docsource/releases).
-It is available in three different formats:
+It is available in four different formats:

 - JAR (requires Java 21)
 - Windows